US carries out retaliatory strikes on Iranian-linked militia targets in Iraq and Syria | KRDO

 US Central Command confirmed in a statement that airstrikes were carried out in Iraq and Syria “against Iran’s Islamic Revolutionary Guards Corps (IRGC) Quds Force and affiliated militia groups.”

-“U.S. military forces struck more than 85 targets, with numerous aircraft to include long-range bombers flown from United States.
+“US military forces struck more than 85 targets, with numerous aircraft to include long-range bombers flown from the United States.
 The airstrikes employed more than 125 precision munitions,” the statement said.

 Defense Secretary Lloyd Austin said in a statement that the strikes are “the start of our response.”